wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-spring-hack-2022-our-internal-hackathon.md

 Teams were asked to build hacks around two themes: Customer Experience and Developer Experience.
 We asked each team to use their imagination and coding skills to showcase the power of our APIs, improve them or invent new ones.

-We had three challenge categories that were evaluated by an internal team of judges: Best in Show, Best Integration and Most Creative.
-Two special challenges: AWS Challenge - which required utilising one or more API-based AWS’ AI services to deliver additional value to Vonage customers and Best UI - a special prize awarded to the team with the best use of Vivid, Vonage’s design system.
-Finally, the People’s Choice award,  allowed Vonage colleagues to vote for their favourite project.
+We had three challenge categories that were evaluated by an internal team of judges: **Best in Show, Best Integration, and Most Creative**; two special challenges: **AWS Challenge** - which required utilising one or more API-based AWS’ AI services to deliver additional value to Vonage customers -,  and **Best UI** - a special prize awarded to the team with the best use of Vivid, Vonage’s design system; and, finally, the **People’s Choice award**, that allowed Vonage colleagues to vote for their favourite project.

 Vonage’s culture is based on our values of Accountability, Collaboration, Trust & Excellence and this hackathon is a perfect example of how our Team Members live and breathe these values.
 Spring Hack is a true reflection of our employee brand “Be What’s next.
 Right Now”.